merkator-software/GaiaBuilder-manual/Configuration_examples/Muti DB map config/README.md

 </Details>

 6. **Configure environments**
    Remove the environments you do not want to configure for this deployment.
-Then set the Datasources created in step 4, prepend the database hint with the environment prefix or suffix, e.g. `dev.`, `test.`, `acc.`, `prod.`.
+Then set the Datasources created in step 4, ensure the database hint file matches with the environment, e.g. `dev.`, `test.`, `acc.`, `prod.` matches DEV, TEST, ACC, PROD.
    The sharing configuration is also set per environment, tying in the datasources, portal item rewrites, and group sharing.

+   The semicolon is required for postfix database hints, like 'demo_dev;', to distinguish it from a username or schema with a similar name.
+It's optional otherwise, ensuring robust literal lookups when needed.
 <Details><Summary>Example dev.databasehint.json from our environment.</Summary>

 ```json